 It is a fact that Philip and Val Rundle never helped Geoff financially, except for one loan of sixteen thousand dollars on our first home.
 That amount, ironically and unbelievably, remained on the family company ledger books, to be repaid nearly forty years later by Geoff, after his mother’s death in 2016.

 In 1989 Philippa married an older man, Alistair Harvey Sutton, who had been married very briefly before.
 Geoff and I did not meet this man prior to the engagement announcement.
 Alistair and Philippa chose St Mark’s Church, Darling Point for their marriage, which was decidedly incongruous, because Philippa had married Tim Ashton in this same church.
 After saying her vows with one husband, I found it extraordinary that she could repeat them again under the same roof.
-I felt it made a mockery of her marriage vows, her first marriage and also other marriages, like Geoff and myself, who had been wedded in this lovely Church.
+I felt it made a mockery of her marriage vows, her first marriage and also to other people who had been wedded in this lovely Church.
 I couldn’t help thinking that Philip Rundle had a part in this farce.
 I can remember sitting in St Mark’s Church and maybe it was because I had attended both marriages, that suddenly, I had an urge to run out of the church, to get a breath of fresh air, confused that these supposedly church going, pious people, could do this sort of thing.

 Philippa then went and lived in Rosemont Avenue, Woollahra, in her mother’s apartment, with her new husband and her children by her first marriage.